 The benefits of using a Thermacell when hunting are many:

-- It doesn’t produce as much of an odor like traditional Deet-based bug sprays do.
+- It doesn’t produce as much of an odor as traditional Deet-based bug sprays do.

 - It does produce any audible noise that could jeopardize your hunt